aysanaghazadeh/SensoryAds/rebuttal.md

 ## Reviewer S1yq

-We thank you for the constructive feedbacks and suggestions.
+We thank the reviewer for the constructive feedback and the opportunity to respond and resolve the concerns.
 We are happy you found our research direction novel.
 We appreciate the acknowledgement of our systematic exploration on evaluation and understanding of sensory ads.
-We are thrilled that you found our work possibly serving as  cornerstone of future research.
+We are thrilled that you found our work possibly serving as a cornerstone of future research.

 ---